 An implant is a synthetic tooth root in the shape of a post that is surgically placed into the jawbone.
-The “root” is usually made of titanium (the same material used in many replacement hips and knees), a metal that is well-suited to pairing with human bone.
-A replacement tooth is then fixed to the post.
+The “root” is usually made of titanium (the same material used in many replacement hips and knees), a metal that is well-suited to pairing with human bone, or some other kind of alloy metal.
+A replacement tooth, which is usually made out of porcelain, is then fixed to the post.
 The tooth can be either permanently attached or removable.
-Permanent teeth are more stable and feel more like natural teeth.
+However, permanent teeth are more stable and both feel and look more like natural teeth.

 The ideal candidate for implants is a non-smoker who has good oral health, including a sufficient amount of bone in the jaw, and healthy gums with no sign of gum disease.